 Here, Valley Gas has been assessed a civil penalty of \$168,000.
 The Commission reduced the penalty for operator size by \$126,000 for a total civil penalty of \$42,000.
-However, based on the nature of the alleged violations, the good faith remedial measures implemented by Valley Gas and the expenditures already made by Valley Gas in implementing said remedial measures, the size of Valley Gas, and the Commission's willingness to suspend \$834,000 of the total assessed civil penalties against Drakesboro, Valley Gas argues that the payment of the \$42,000 should be waived entirely, or that any penalty should be further discounted and reduced by the amount of money spent in performing the above mentioned remedial measures and be suspended contingent upon certain conditions established by the Commission, and upon satisfaction of the conditions imposed by the Commission, the Commission should consider payment of the penalty satisfied.
+However, based on the nature of the alleged violations, the good faith remedial measures implemented by Valley Gas and the expenditures already made by Valley Gas in implementing said remedial measures, the size of Valley Gas, and the Commission's willingness to suspend \$834,000 of the total assessed civil penalties against Drakesboro, Valley Gas argues that the payment of the \$42,000 should be waived entirely, or that any penalty should be further discounted and reduced by the amount of money spent in performing the above mentioned remedial measures which, in this matter, would completely remove the civil penalties.